API Reference#

 • Then override with any passed-in kwargs, including name.

-Instantiate the target class with config parameters.
+Instantiate the target class with config parameters and optional additional arguments.

 Only the current config is instantiated - nested ConfigBase objects are passed as-is (not recursively instantiated).